 Caring for Orchids is simple; if you can provide the best growing temperature and humidity.

-Our Phalaenopsis amabilis orchid queen is a non-stop blooming indoor everlasting organic flowers.
+Our Phalaenopsis amabilis orchid queen is a non-stop blooming indoor everlasting organic flower.
 She has been growing happily with her 9 months long lasting purple flowers for the past 2.5 years.

 Growing orchids indoor and supply only Chlorine free natural mineral water as organic fertilisers is our simple steps to Phalaenopsis orchid care.

 This orchid queen had the most dis-ease.
-Two of her roots became yellowish almost immediate.
+Two of her roots and one of the leaf (picture 3) became yellowish almost immediate.
 I removed them quickly, so that; the plant has enough rest before the next blooming time.

-After the removal of two dead roots; her last old shoot turned yellow and eventually dried up.
-I pruned off the old shoot.
-And at this moment came the indoor red spiders attack.
-One of the large grown leaf is partially damaged.
+After the removal of two dead roots (picture 2); her last old shoot turned yellow and eventually dried up.
+I pruned off the old shoot (picture 4).
+And at this moment came the indoor red insects attack.
+One of the large grown leaf is partially damaged (picture 5).

-During the re-potting; I changed only 1/3 of the orchid ground;
+During the re-potting; I changed only 1/3 of the orchid ground (picture 6); and carefully put the plant back to its old pot in her original position (picture 7).

-One month later I discovered her injured area had spread further.
+One month later I discovered her injured area had spread further (picture 8).
 Instead of trimming partial of the leaf away; an extra step was taken to sponge her damage area lightly everyday.
 I thought if the damage area stop expanding; then she could concentrate all her energy to a new growth.

 At this moment; one idea came into my mind; one of my girl friend who is in 'Natural Healing' and 'Spiritual' studies once told me that; crystal quarts can help to produce positive energy to human.
 And I still have some pieces of left over natural crystal quarts stones from my last jewellery making hobby; sitting in a tray right in front of the orchid pot.